janick/WT32-SqLn/README.md

 5. To run your application, disconnect the GPIO0 wire, then reset the WT32-SC01 Plus again.

 ### Using the WT programmer

 If you were fortunate enough to order a WT32-SC01 Plus that came with its own custom programmer, TBD

 ## OTA Updates

-The example application includes over-the-air (OTA) update cability.
+This trivial example application includes over-the-air (OTA) update cability.
 Once the example application is flashed once using the serial communication board, you can use OTA updates instead for subsequent updates but takes longer to flash (approx 2mins).

 1. Build the latest version of the application using the command `idf.py build`

-1. Start the OTA server using the command `python webserver`
+1. Start the OTA server using the command `python webserver.py`

 1. Reset your WT32-SC01 Plus

 1. While the splash screen is displayed, tap the project name 5 times to trigger an OTA upgrade.
-   For the upgrade to complete succesfully, you must have specified your WiFi credentials and OTA server certificate when building.
+   For the upgrade to complete succesfully, you must have correctly specified your WiFi credentials and OTA server certificate when building.

 ## Squareline Studio